-- Do not support machine with boom, arm, or other hydraulically actuated attachments. - Do not support machine with cinder blocks or wooden pieces that may crumble or crush. - Do not support machine with a single jack or other devices that may slip out of place.
+- Do not support machine with blade/bucket or attachments. - Do not support machine with cinder blocks or wooden pieces that may crumble or crush. - Do not support machine with a single jack or other devices that may slip out of place.